FRCTeam1073-TheForceTeam/netconsole.js/README.md

 ##Future Work

--	Send down data to the VxWorks OS.
-Currently we can only stream data from NetConsole.
+-	We can send down information to the NetConsole ie `ls` but instead of running the command, it just echos back the data we send.
+This will get fixed soon.
+Everything else seems to work well though!